Here is the truth - wherever two or more are gathered, there will be conflict.

 Conflict between individuals:

-- increases self-awareness around conflict behaviors and helps participants strategize how to effectively respond to the uncomfortable and unavoidable challenges of workplace conflict.
+- Productive Conflict Training - This type of training increases self-awareness around conflict behaviors and helps participants strategize how to effectively respond to the uncomfortable and unavoidable challenges of workplace conflict.
 This training can be augmented by using assessments (like the DiSC) to provide personal insights into each participant’s own temperament, and then pairing this information with the proven science of cognitive behavioral theory to help participants recognize and transform their destructive habits into more productive responses.